nchinling/Tradeus_ibf-mini-project/README.md

 It is built with Angular(frontend), Spring Boot (backend) with SQL, Redis and MongoDB as databases.

-Some exciting implementations in Tradeus include charting, ability to create personal portfolios which displays real time update of stock profits calculated using both annualised and total profits.
+Some exciting implementations in Tradeus include charting, creation of watch list and ability to create personal portfolios which displays real time update of stock profits calculated using both annualised and total profits.

-The app sends email notifications to the user when there is a new registration sign-up or when the user logs in.

 ### Technology
 - Angular *Typescript*